Services for students

 The Dean of Students Office oversees campus life outside the classroom and handles any questions or concerns and emergencies not normally handled by another office.
 Please contact the Dean of Students with any questions or if there is an emergency, and staff will respond or refer you to the appropriate office.
 Common issues the Dean of Students helps with are:

 - Poor performance in class

 - Unusual or special needs

 - Accommodations for disabilities

-Located on the second floor of the Thomas Tredway Library, the Reading/Writing Center offers all Augustana students assistance with academic improvement in writing, reading and studying.
-Faculty and peer tutors are available 10 a.m. to 4 p.m.
-Monday through Friday.
-Additional evening hours are staffed by peer tutors 7 to 9 p.m.
-Sunday through Thursday.
-Telephone assistance may be available during these hours at 794-8987.
+Located on the fourth floor of the Center for Student Life, the Reading/Writing Center offers all Augustana students assistance with academic improvement in writing, reading and studying.
+Faculty and peer tutors are available throughout the day and evening.
+Please contact the center for hours and locations at 794-8987.

 Students working on essays, papers or other kinds of writing assignments can consult Reading/Writing Center staff on all stages of the writing process: developing ideas, organization, revision, citations, editing and proofreading.
 The Center also assists students in preparing personal statements and letters of application for jobs or graduate schools.

 Staff can recommend reading strategies to increase vocabulary, comprehension and recall as well as to manage the long and complex reading assignments typical of college classes.
 Students may also request advice on time management, objective or essay test-taking, or preparing for graduate school admissions tests.
 Special assistance is offered to non-traditional students as well as to those for whom English is not a first language.

 Students who visit the Reading/Writing Center have access to reading, writing and studying resources and guides.
 Students may drop in without appointment (most possible early in a term), make an appointment by phone (x8987) or by e-mail, or arrange for regular weekly meetings after consulting the director (x7372).